British Rail Class 33: Background

 The Electrification Committee met again on 10 March, when they were told that only thirteen of the twenty locomotives of the first batch would be in service by June, although it was hoped that all forty-five would be in service by October.
 Concerns were expressed that Ramsgate Motive Power Depot (MPD) would not be able to close by 14 November as planned.
 Its site was needed for the construction of a new maintenance facility for electric multiple units.
 The committee met again in May.
 As delivery of all forty-five locomotives of the first batch was projected not to be completed until 31 January 1961, the closure of Ramsgate MPD was postponed.
 The committee was told that delays in the delivery of the third batch would mean that the replacement of steam on the Hastings line would have to be postponed.
 The committee met in June.
 It was agreed that Ramsgate MPD could close once thirty-five locomotives had been delivered.
-It was anticipated that this would be achieved by 30 November allowing the shed to closed on 1 December.
+It was anticipated that this would be achieved by 30 November allowing the shed to close on 1 December.
 By the time the Electrification Committee met on 10 November, thirty locomotives had been delivered.
 Consequently, Ramsgate MPD would not be able to be closed until at least 19 December.
 Delivery of the locomotives for the Hastings line was also likely to be delayed.
 When the committee met in December, the thirty-five locomotives had been delivered and permission was given for the closure of Ramsgate MPD.
 The BTC wanted to arrange a test of the ETH system fitted to the locomotives.
 It was agreed that a locomotive would be released at the end of January 1961 for three weeks.